cylc/cylc-admin/docs/meetings/vc-april-2020.md

 - Get it done before the Platforms changes go in
 - How to document use (and meaning of alpha status) for users who install by conda?
-  - Cylc web site and Discource
+  - Cylc web site and Discourse

 ## Spawn on Demand